A. Nallathambi (DMK politician)

 A. Nallathambi is an Indian politician and a member of the Dravida Munnetra Kazhagam party.
 He was elected as a member of Tamil Nadu Legislative Assembly from Tiruppattur, Vellore Assembly constituency in May 2021.

 Early life

-His father's name is A. Annadurai and his educational qualification is 10th standard pass.
+His father's name is A. Annadurai and his educational qualification is BA pass.
 As of May 2021 he is 45 years old.

 Member of Legislative Assembly

 He represents the Tiruppattur, Vellore Assembly constituency as Member of Legislative Assembly (MLA) in Tamil Nadu Legislative Assembly.